 In the modern SharePoint experience, you can easily change the look and feel of your site to match your company or organizational brand.
 You can customize the logo, colors, and navigation – often without writing a single line of code.
 Branding can be applied at the site level, to a group of sites, or to all sites within your organization.

-Branding your SharePoint Online site will not change the overall look of your Office 365 service For more information about branding Office 365, see Customize your theme in the Office 365 admin center.
+Branding your SharePoint Online site will not change the overall look of your Office 365 service For more information about branding Office 365, see Customize the Office 365 theme for your organization.

 Site branding in the classic experience

 In the classic SharePoint experience, there are a set of default themes that can require a considerable amount of customization to get them to match your organization's brand.
 Also, they aren't very responsive, making the experience on different devices inconsistent.
 Most site branding requires the use of custom master pages or alternate CSS configurations.
 Master pages provide a great deal of flexibility, but they can be problematic.
 For example, anytime updates are made to SharePoint Online, any customizations made to the master page may no longer work or may not work the way you expect them to.
 SharePoint ignores these customizations unless you're running in classic experience mode because they're incompatible with the modern user interface.
 To avoid this, use only the recommended modern approaches to brand your SharePoint sites.